Multiple harmonic sums $\mathcal{H}_{\lbrace s\rbrace^{2l}=1;p-1}$ modulo $p^4$ and applications: Introduction and Main results

 The $p$-adic analysis of the Stirling numbers on $p$ letters goes back to the works \cite{GL1}\cite{GL} of British mathematician James Whitbread Lee Glaisher around the turn of the twentieth century.
 In particular, Glaisher obtains formulas for the Stirling numbers modulo $p^2$ in terms of the Bernoulli numbers when $s>1$ and generalizes Wilson's theorem to the modulus $p^2$ when $s=1$ by showing that:

-A hundred years later, Chinese mathematician Zhi-Hong Sun uses Newton's formulas and his study on the generalized harmonic numbers modulo $p^3$ based on his generalizations of the K\"ummer congruences \cite{SU1} in order to uncover a congruence for $(p-1)!$ modulo $p^3$.
+A hundred years later, Chinese mathematician Zhi-Hong Sun uses Newton's formulas and his study on the generalized harmonic numbers modulo $p^3$ based on his generalizations of the Kummer congruences \cite{SU1} in order to uncover a congruence for $(p-1)!$ modulo $p^3$.
 Namely, he shows the following congruence.

 In \cite{SU2}, using Newton's formulas, Sun relates modulo $p^3$ the factorial $(p-1)!$ and its inverse respectively to a common convolution of divided Bernoulli numbers with ordinary Bernoulli numbers.
 His method does not generalize to the modulus $p^4$ as there is no such common convolution then: the perfect symmetry which exists in the modulus $p^3$ case does no longer hold in the modulus $p^4$ case.
 Also, going back to the modulus $p^3$, there is unfortunately no such nice general formula for all the other Stirling numbers (that is when $s\neq 1$, using our former notations).
 Indeed, when applying Newton's formulas in the case when $s>1$, the Stirling numbers get related with a full convolution of divided Bernoulli numbers while their conjugates, the multiple harmonic sums on $(p-1)$ integers, rather get related to a truncated convolution of divided Bernoulli numbers.
 There is a way of relating both conjugate entities modulo $p^3$.
 This provides in turn some congruences relating the truncated convolutions to the full convolutions.
 The whole process involves some sophisticated techniques due to Sun which had led to the knowledge of the generalized harmonic numbers modulo $p^3$.
 In \cite{LEV3}, we show that there exist two other ways to bypass this knowledge.
 One way is namely based on using Miki's identity, an identity that is due to Japanese mathematician Hiroo Miki.
 His identity relates convolutions of divided Bernoulli numbers with binomial convolutions of divided Bernoulli numbers and harmonic numbers.
 Another way proceeds by doing some $p$-adic analysis on the polynomial $X^{p-1}+(p-1)!\in\mathbb{Z}_p[X]$, thus allowing to express the Stirling numbers modulo $p^3$ in terms of the truncated convolutions of divided Bernoulli numbers.
 Both ways are independent of one another.\\ The depth of the current paper relies on the fact that in the modulus $p^4$ study, there is some imbrication and complementarity between what used to be independent ways in the modulus $p^3$ case.
 Namely, we use Miki's identity in order to relate $(p-1)!$ and its inverse modulo $p^4$ to a common entity which, this time, is a linear combination of a convolution of three divided Bernoulli numbers whose indices sum up to $(p-1)$ and of the second residue in the $p$-adic expansion of a convolution of divided Bernoulli number also of order $(p-1)$.
 From there, we are able to derive $(p-1)!$ modulo $p^4$ in terms of